rulewis/journey-optimizer.en/help/using/preview.md

     ![](assets/send-proof-button.png)

+1. From the **[!UICONTROL Send proof]** window, in addition to the test profiles, you can also choose to send the proof to yourself or members of your organizations.
+Type in your recipient's email and click **[!UICONTROL Add]**.

+    Note that you can add up to 10 recipients for your proof delivery.

-1. Select the test profiles who will receive the proof and click **[!UICONTROL Send proof]**.
+1. Then, select the test profiles who will receive the proof and click **[!UICONTROL Send proof]**.
 You can add a prefix to the subject line of the proof if needed.
+Only alphanumeric characters and special characters e.g., ! _ @ # ? [ ], are allowed as prefix to the subject line.

     ![](assets/send-proof-select.png)